 Caffè-gelato shop “il Principe”

 Roughly one km from the historical center, this pizzeria makes amazing pizza of any kind.
 They work mostly with take-out, but they do have a dining room on the first floor and an outside garden, if you want to eat there.
-Because of the convenient prices and the exceptional quality, this place is popular among families with kids.
+Because of the convenient prices and exceptional quality, this place is popular among families with kids.
 Their supplì (typical balls of rice with ragu or vegetarian filling, covered in breadcrumbs and fried) are undoubtedly the best in town.

-Il Gabbiano Cafeteria
+Il Gabbiano Coffeehouse

 The interior looks like a tiny, traditional Italian coffee-shop, but the porch overlooking the pier has comfy seats and room for everyone.
 Besides coffee, drinks, and gelato, they prepare abundant, economic panini, cold-cut platters and salads with fresh local ingredients.
 Recommended particularly for vegan and vegetarian travelers.